hamzashakeel348/miniproject/README.md

 # Note

-Responsiveness of this app was not required by the team, so I didn't deployed it for responsiveness.
+Responsiveness of this app was not required by the team, so I didn't deployed it for different screen sizes.
+I developed it on my screen size.

 ![alt text](https://www.dropbox.com/s/tpm9yeh4v54rm3n/main.png?raw=1)